NDS2027/AutoML/README.md

 ## 👨‍💻 Author

-Built by [Your Name] as a demonstration of end-to-end ML system design.
+Built by ND sarma as a demonstration of end-to-end ML system design.

 ---